Self-supervised Anomaly Detection for New Physics: Evaluating the latent space representations

 \subsection{Exploring the dimensionality of the latent space}

-We first gauge how the size of the latent space affects the usefulness of representations.
+We next gauge how the size of the latent space affects the usefulness of the representations.
 The latent space jet representations would ideally be lower in dimension than the physical space versions so as to save computational processing time by removing nonessential degrees of freedom from a given dataset.
-However, a latent space embedding with too few dimensions might not contain enough parameters to encode the essential physical symmetries of the jets.
+However, a latent space embedding with too few dimensions might not contain enough parameters to encode the essential physical dynamics of the jets.

-In \Fig{fig:fpr_tpr_dim_scan}, we plot the rejection (1 / false positive rate) versus the true positive rate for a FCN trained on the latent space dijet representations.
+In \Fig{fig:fpr_tpr_dim_scan}, we plot the rejection versus the true positive rate for a FCN trained on the latent space dijet representations.
 (See \Fig{fig:fpr_tpr_dim_scan_LCT} in \App{sec:latent_space_lct} for curves from a linear classifier.)
 We scan the latent space size in powers of two from 512 down to 8 dimensions.
-This classifier has access to signal and background labels (fully supervised).
+For all latent space dimensions, the transformer-encoder network is trained on 50,000 signal and 50,000 background dijet events.

-In general, the performance of the transformer encoder (as quantified by the receiver operators characteristic (ROC) area under the curve (AUC)) improves as the dimension of the latent space increases.
-We find that a fully supervised classifier trained on latent space jet representations cannot outperform a classifier trained on event space jet representations, but it can outperform a linear classifier trained on event space jet representations.
+The performance of the transformer-encoder improves as the dimension of the latent space increases.
+We find that a FCN trained on latent space jet representations cannot outperform a FCN trained on event space jet representations, but it can outperform a LCT trained on event space jet representations.
 Perhaps more striking is that the linear classifier trained on the compressed latent representations outperforms the linear classifier trained on the full event space data.
-This indicates that the self-supervised representations are highly expressive despite being compressed, and agrees with the top-tagging results obtained in Ref.~\cite{Dillon:2021gag}.
+This indicates that the self-supervised representations are highly expressive despite being compressed, and it agrees with the top-tagging results obtained in Ref.~\cite{Dillon:2021gag}.

-A selection of AUC scores for the FCN's trained on latent space representations are given in \Tab{tab:AUC_scores}.
-We additionally include as a performance metric the maximum of the significance improvement characteristic (\textrm{max(SIC)}), defined as $\max(\frac{\textrm{true positive rate}}{\sqrt{\textrm{false positive rate}}})$.
-The max(SIC) can be seen as the multiplicative factor by which signal significance improves after performing a well-motivated cut on the dataset.